renanmb/leatherback-extensions/study_notes/direct_articulation_control.md

 IsaacLab for leatherback in its simplest example is trained using direct control of all the joints and the car has the ackermann geometry, so understand whether or not you need a controller interface for training and how far you can deviate from the original setting is interesting.

+## Initializing the Robot

+The idea of initializing the robot can mean different things depending on the project, for the Nvidia demos like the spot it is using the ```config_loader.py``` to parse the YAML from isaaclab and set the values for effort_modes, for the gains (stiffness and damping), the limits in set_limits as the maximum effort set_max_efforts(max_effort) and maximum joint velocities set_max_joint_velocities(max_vel).

+For the extension and samples related to the Ackermann and wheeled robots the initialize method is trying to get the Joint indices.

+The method ```get_dof_index``` is from SingleArticulation.

 The following code is fromt he ```ackermann_robot.py``` and we must initialize

 ```python